 The Office for National Statistics (ONS) is currently carrying out a lot of important work across England and Wales.

 Census 2021 is the once-a-decade survey of everyone in England and Wales.
 Taking part is mandatory and most people will respond online, with support available for those that need it, including paper forms.
 Census field staff may call on you after Census Day (21 March) if you have not completed the census yet, to remind you to do so and help you to access any help or support you may need.
-They will carry ID and will not enter your home.
+From early May you may also be visited by staff conducting our Census Coverage Survey (CCS), a smaller, voluntary survey.
+Comparing the census results with those of the CCS helps us to give the most accurate estimates of people and households in England and Wales.
+Census and CCS staff will carry ID and will not enter your home.

 The Coronavirus Infection Survey (CIS) is operated by ONS jointly with the Department for Health and Social Care and is the largest regular survey of infections and antibodies in the community population.
 It is a voluntary survey, with people taking part by completing a questionnaire and a self-administered swab test.
 Swab tests are delivered through a non-contact visit.
 Some participants are also invited to give a blood sample, for which a nurse or study health worker will need to enter a household in order to take blood.